RedSiege/WMImplant/Readme.md

 ## System Operations
-    active_users                        -   List domain users with active processes on the targeted system drive_list                          -   List local and network drives ifconfig                            -   Receive IP info from NICs with active network connections installed_programs                  -   Receive a list of the installed programs on the targeted machine
+    active_users                        -   List domain users with active processes on the targeted system basic_info                          -   Used to enumerate basic metadata about the targeted system drive_list                          -   List local and network drives ifconfig                            -   Receive IP info from NICs with active network connections installed_programs                  -   Receive a list of the installed programs on the targeted machine